humanloop/awesome-chatgpt/README.md

 # Awesome chatGPT

-Curated list of awesome tools, demos, docs for [chatGPT](https://chat.openai.com) and GPT-3 from OpenAI.
+> Curated list of resources for [chatGPT](https://chat.openai.com) and GPT-3 from OpenAI

 #### GPT General Resources